awkweb/react-supabase/docs/pages/documentation/realtime/use-subscription.md

 # useSubscription

-Subscribe to realtime changes to databse.
+Subscribe to database changes in realtime.

 ```js highlight=4,5,6
 import { useSubscription } from 'react-supabase'